Jinsha site: Kilns

 200 pottery kilns have been discovered near burial pits in Lan Yuan, Sanhe Huayuan and Jindu Huayuan.
-People mainly used pottery for ordinary and religious activities.
+People used pottery for ordinary and religious activities.
 Each kiln had 4 components: a surface, fire chamber, kiln door and kiln chamber.
 It was oval with an area of 4 square metres.
 Pottery production was prominent at Jinsha as kilns were also discovered in buildings.
 The concentration of kilns in certain areas reflects the proximity between crafters.
 This allowed uniformity in pottery production.

 Burial pits and tombs

 At Locus Lan Yuan and Locus Tiyu Gongyuan, 300 burial pits were found.
 They mostly faced south-west, but some faced north-west.
 Skeletons were found to be lying upwards with their hands covering the chest.
 Contrary to the burials found in Sanxingdui, half only contained the body.
 The other half had burial goods but were limited to pottery.
 Only in five burials were jade and bronze artefacts also found.
 Burial chambers were found to include either single bodies or bodies of couples.
 The layout of burials did not indicate a social hierarchy in the Jinsha civilisation.
-The even distribution indicates that the society was not organised in a top-down manner.